nimati/FCAlertView/Example/Pods/FCAlertView/README.md

 FCAlertView is an ongoing project with the goal of becoming the number 1 used custom AlertView for iOS.
 Improvements and changes are on the way, and here are some of the things that are coming soon to it:

 - Adding TextFields
 - More Custom Animations
+- Blur Background
 - Alert Sounds
-- Bigger and Beautiful Full Screen Alerts
+- Big and Beautiful Full Screen Alerts
+- Landscape Orientation
+- Frame Customizations
+- More Types of Alerts
 - Send in your suggestion [here](mailto:nimat6462@yahoo.ca)

 About FCAlertView